kpanjiar/kpanjiar/README.md

 - 👋 Hi, I’m @kpanjiar
-- 👀 I’m interested in solving life's problems using data.
+- 👀 I’m interested in solving real world problems with data
 - 🌱 I’m currently looking for roles where I can leverage SQL, Python, Tableau to solve problems and work on high impact projects.
 - 📫 You can reach out to me via email : kpanjiar@terpmail.umd.edu